A squeeze of lemon gives these whole wheat vegan waffles a lovely buttermilk flavor and light texture. A great healthy weekend brunch!

 Fall happened for me last night.
 I stepped off the plane at Midway Airport (in shorts) and immediately thought “they really have the AC blasting here.”
 Until I realized, oh wait, that’s just Chicago.

-These are great right off the waffle iron, but lately (especially because I’ve made so many test batches), I’ve been freezing the extras for easy-waffling any day of the week.
-Let them thaw just slightly and them pop them in the toaster.
+These vegan waffles are great right off the waffle iron, but lately (especially because I’ve made so many test batches), I’ve been freezing the extras for easy-waffling any day of the week.
+Let them thaw just slightly and then pop them in the toaster.
 Because sometimes you want a waffle on a Wednesday.

 - 2 cups loose-packed whole wheat pastry flour (or white/wheat mix)